3dvg/correlationsWebApp/README.md

 - CSS
 - JS

-I was inspired by "Paul Tudor Jones - Trader Documentary 1987".
-Where they run correlations between the bull market they had at the time and the one in the 1920s.
+The inspiration came from "Paul Tudor Jones - Trader Documentary 1987", where they run correlations between the bull market they had at the time and the one in the 1920s.
 The correlation turned out to be over 90% and they indeed predicted the 1987 Crash.

-The goal of this project was to automatize what they did in the documentary.
+The goal of this project was to automate what they did in the documentary.

 ### How it works
 In the app we can find: